CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 1.md

     ![](./Media/23042025(30).png)

-1. Choose the **b_IADLakehouse** lakehouse item for the data destination from the **OneLake catalog** list of items.
+1. Choose the **b_IADLake** lakehouse item for the data destination from the **OneLake catalog** list of items.
 This step determines where your data will be stored.

     ![](./Media/23042025(31).png)